danielbowden/danielbowden.github.io/travel/_posts/2015-03-23-neworleans-partyfoodmusic.md

 {% include image.html img="images/travel/NewOrleans-HugeAssBeers.jpg" title="A few of these hit the spot" %}

-Bourbon street was the heart of the nightlife with live music in pretty much every venue, every place full of people both downstairs and throwing beads down from the overhanging balconies up top and cheap strong drinks wherever you looked.
+Bourbon street was the heart of the nightlife with live music in pretty much every venue, every place full of people both downstairs and throwing beads down from the overhanging balconies up top and cheap, strong drinks wherever you looked.
 I lost count of the amount of times in many different bars I asked for a beer and was given 3.
 When I questioned it I was told its 3 for the price of 1...

 {% include image.html img="images/travel/NewOrleans-BourbonStreet2.jpg" title="Bourbon street" %}